napari/napari/docs/explanations/rendering.md

 creative with chunks, they can be spatial subdivisions or any other division we want.

-With non-image data like points, shapes and meshes we can have 2D or 3D spatial chunks, we can have layers, and we invent other sub-divisions to use as chunks.
+With non-image data like points, shapes and meshes we can have 2D or 3D spatial chunks, we can have layers, and we can invent other sub-divisions to use as chunks.
 As long as things can be loaded and drawn independently we can use them as chunks.

 # Loading into RAM and VRAM